snowplow/snowplowanalytics.com/_posts/2017-12-13-snowplow-snowflake-db-loader-released/index.md

 ### 2.3 Excellent support for nested data types including JSON and AVRO

-Querying JSON data in Snowflake is easy, fast and effective.
+Querying JSON data in Snowflake is easy, fast, and effective.
 That means that when we load Snowplow data into Snowflake, we're able to load it all into a single table with a single column per event and context type, and the individual event-specific and context-specific fields available as nested types in those columns.
 This is a very attractive data structure because all your data is in a single, easy to reason about table.

 Redshift, by contrast, has much more limited JSON parsing support: JSON parsing is very brittle (a single malformed JSON will break a whole query) and querying JSONs in Redshift is not performant.
 As a result, when we load Snowplow data into Redshift we do not use JSON: we shred out each event and context type into a dedicated table, so that they can be queried in a performant way.